SNodeC/snode.c/docs/ai/openai/codex/a1-typed-foundation.md

 The same independent mutation pass exercises 1,061 optional properties in both present and omitted forms; every omission remains schema-valid.

+Commit 2 extends the same generator rules, without consulting the C++ decoder, for the complete A1.0 error model.
+The final corpus has 299 indexed cases: 287 positive and twelve negative.
+In addition to one canonical fixture for each of the 16 known error discriminators, it has four HTTP-status `null` cases, four HTTP-status omitted cases, an `activeTurnNotSteerable` `compact` case, a future open-enum value, a future discriminator, a malformed known value, and a nested wrong-type case.
+Final validation rejects 1,271 required-field removals and 1,258 wrong-type mutations and exercises 1,065 optional present/omitted locations.

+## Grouped client and decode foundation

+`AppServerClient::typed()` returns the installed, one-pointer-PIMPL `typed::Client`.
+Its const and non-const accessors delegate to the one existing `Threads`, `Turns`, `Events`, and `Requests` facade object.
+Those objects retain the existing raw connection, request-ID allocator, pending registries, generation checks, callback order, observer slots, cancellation behavior, and occurrence-token ownership.
+No second protocol engine or request registry is introduced.

+The old direct accessors remain deprecated source-compatible forwarders.
+All production SNode.C callers use `client.typed()`.
+Project-wide `-Werror` remains enabled; only the tests that deliberately compile the deprecated API suppress `-Wdeprecated-declarations`, at target scope.

+Nested-union dispatch extends the canonical registry's existing runtime-target variant with a private `CodexErrorInfo` target family.
+The production decoder looks up the exact `ProtocolSurfaceKey`; bidirectional registry validation rejects a missing or duplicate target, a target without an implemented row, a row without a target, a wrong category, or a false completeness claim.
+No test-only dispatch table is used.

+`DecodeDiagnostic` classifies unknown methods, discriminators, and open-enum values as `ForwardCompatibility`; a known identity with an invalid payload is `ProtocolWarning`.
+Diagnostics carry an identity and field path but no payload value, and raw JSON is retained separately.
+Typed decoding alone never fails the connection.

+The public `CodexErrorInfo` variant has one explicit type for each pinned known alternative plus `UnknownCodexErrorInfo`.
+HTTP status fields preserve omitted, explicit-null, and numeric-value semantics.
+The nested non-steerable turn kind is open and string-backed, with helpers for `review` and `compact`.
+A future turn kind remains a typed known outer alternative with an unknown-enum diagnostic.
+The typed error notification exposes a structured `TurnError` alongside its legacy raw JSON.

+For request failures, the raw `ProtocolError` remains authoritative.
+The typed result adapter decodes its `data` only when it has the pinned upstream `TurnError` placement, then exposes the nested structured error and diagnostic without discarding raw error code, message, or data.
+A failed supplemental decode does not change `RemoteError`.

+That placement is not inferred from the unconstrained JSON-RPC schema.
+At source commit `5d1fbf26c43abc65a203928b2e31561cb039e06d`, `codex-rs/app-server/src/request_processors/turn_processor.rs` handles `ActiveTurnNotSteerable` by constructing a `TurnError`, serializing it with `serde_json::to_value`, and assigning the result to the JSON-RPC error's `data`.
+Other arbitrary error-data shapes are left raw and are not interpreted as structured Codex errors.

+The item direction is now explicit: `ThreadItem` is the existing variant, `Item` remains its compatibility alias, and `ResponseItem` is a separate public type direction.
+Missing A1.1 alternatives are not invented or merged in A1.0.

+BackendCore uses the grouped facade and routes typed-but-A2-unmodeled events through one production preservation helper into the existing bounded `CodexExtensionReceived` path.
+Surface identity, raw payload, and structured classification survive that path; modeled reducers are unchanged.
+No BackendCommand, canonical domain state, Frontend Protocol field, remotely callable operation, or security disposition is added.

 ## Generated review reports

 The checked-in, reproducibly guarded reports under